 SafeOregon and YouthLine.

 First Step is made possible thanks to the Bend Police Department, Lines for Life, SafeOregon and many other incredible community partners.
-Thank you families and have a safe spring break!

 If you or someone you know needs help, take one of the following actions: